zhenqi-he/zhenqi-he.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Master student majoring AI at The University of Hong Kong(HKU).
+I am currently a Master student majoring in AI at The University of Hong Kong(HKU).
 I aslo graduated from HKU with degree Bachelor in Science(Mathematics).
 My research interests include Open-World Learning, Computer Vision and AI4Medical.

 I am looking for 2015 Spring/Fall PhD opportunities, feel free to contact me if you are interested.